 It hit 8pm and the State Theatre could be admired in all its architrave and glory from the amount of seats that were still yet to be filled.
 Emerging one by one from the shadows of a giant technicolour Jake Bugg banner, Blossoms… blossomed.
-Looking younger than me (which I’m not 100% sure whether they are) and all the way from the other side of the world, standing on this massive stage with so much of the crowd yet to come; a slight moment of empathy comes over me.
-Having not heard of them before and assumptions already made, by the end of the first song Blossoms had assured me there was no need to empathise.
+All the way from the other side of the world, standing on this massive stage with so much of the crowd yet to come; a slight moment of empathy comes over me.
+Having not heard of them previously, and assumptions already made, by the end of the first song Blossoms had assured me there was no need to empathise.

-The 5-piece from Stockport, England, had a very Kooks feel about them, only a little bit more electronic.
-Two songs in and they were exuberating with confidence.
+The 5-piece from Stockport, England, had a very Kooks feel about them, with electronic elements.
+Two songs in and they were exuberating confidence.
 Charlemagne was probably the one that stood out the most, just because it felt that everyone exercised the perfect amount of input, it’s just a real balanced, catchy rock song.
 The whole set was really enjoyable, other notable mentions were, At Most A Kiss and the acoustic sonnet, My Favourite Room.

 When it was Jake Bugg’s turn to walk, the crowd lost it.
 Opening with On My One, it was like a snap atmosphere change.
 He had the crowd in the palm of his hand.
 To watch someone, who appears on the surface to be one of the humblest and insightful people I’ve come across actually perform, is a peculiar thing in itself.
 This global rock star with stadium status, has such an open mic night aura about him.